 Well, in that case, a longer rope will obviously be needed.
 But roughly how much longer do you think the new rope should be?

 A calculation reveals a surprising answer.

 The length of the original rope was π × D, where D is the Earth’s diameter.
 So the length of the new rope must be π × (D + 2), since the diameter has simply expanded by two feet, one on each side.
 But the difference between these values is simply 2π, which is about 6.28.
 And so the new rope needs to be only about six feet longer than the old one, which is roughly the height of a man.

 Can that be right?

-Most people find this very surprising, even unbelievable.
+Most people find this result to be very surprising, even “unbelievable.”
 Surely the new rope must be considerably longer than that?
-Something like a few miles longer than the old rope would seem to be more appropriate!
+Something on the order of a few miles longer than the old rope would seem to be more appropriate!

 And yet the reasoning above is hard to fault: go through it again carefully if necessary!